LaJunta “Micki” Rios (she/her), MA, LPC-S

 I work with couples, families, children, adolescents, and individuals, specializing in grief counseling.
 My worldview is Biblically based, and I am keenly aware that not everyone works from that viewpoint.
 I work with those who have faith, a different faith, or no faith.
 I also work with those from other cultures and backgrounds.

 Meredith Crigler is an Episcopal priest ordained in 2010, currently serving as the Rector of Trinity Episcopal Church in Baytown, TX.
 Since 2016, she has also served with Backstory Preaching and is now their Steward for Formation training mentors and offering instruction in spirituality, process, and the craft of preaching.
 She serves as co-chair for the Episcopal Diocese of Texas Global Partnerships in Mission and serves on the board of the wider Global Episcopal Mission Network.
-She regularly directs pilgrimages, including to Greece/Turkey in the summer of 2025.
-Meredith is a Certified Daring Way® Facilitator, Certified Dare to Lead® Facilitator, facilitator of Prepare-Enrich (premarital), and Community Wellness Advocate with Living Compass.
-She is a co-founder of Unfurling Embodiment and is working to finish her disertation/thesis for her doctorate (of ministry), focusing on preaching Holy Saturday.
+She regularly directs pilgrimages, including to Greece/Turkey in the summer of 2025 and Egypt/Jordan in November of 2026.
+Meredith is trained as a Daring Way® and Dare to Lead® facilitator, facilitator of Prepare-Enrich (premarital), and Community Wellness Advocate with Living Compass.
+In 2024, she completed her doctorate (of ministry), focusing on preaching Holy Saturday.

 Meredith lives with her spouse Tim, dog Thurgood (who often joins her), and cat Pangur.
 Her core values are wholeness, wonder, authenticity, and grace.
-She is fond of traveling, crafting, sunshine, forest bathing, DIY projects, and conspiring with God.
+She is fond of traveling, reading, sunshine, DIY projects, stained glass, and conspiring with God.
 She’s especially bad at spelling, following oral driving instructions, and lawn care.

 Angela DeGuerra (she/her), LPC-Associate